short-d/short/CONTRIBUTING.md

 You can contribute to the project at your own pace & schedule.
 Please open a draft pull request after you started working on an issue so that everyone knows it's in progress.
-Please let the the core team know if you become too busy with life or lost interests in the project so that the core team can reassign the issue to other developers interested in making progress.
+Please let the the core team know if you become too busy with life or lost interests in the project so that we can reassign the issue to other developers interested in making progress.

 ## Joining the Core Team
 If you are dedicated to the project and want to have more impacts, you should consider joining the core team!